buildwithpatricia/oso-hr-app/README.md

 A B2B HR application demonstrating advanced authorization using Oso Cloud.
 This application showcases role-based access control, managerial hierarchy, and field-level permissions.

+Test out the app live here: https://oso-hr-app-production.up.railway.app/ You can use the following credentials to log in.
+The password for every account is 'oso123'

+Employee (no direct reports) - employee1@acme.com
+Manager 1 - manager1@acme.com
+Manager 2 - manager2@acme.com
+CEO - ceo@acme.com
+Employee from different company - employee@techstart.com
+CEO from different company - ceo@techstart.com

 ## Features

 - **User Authentication**: Login and registration system